barryshaffer/solarnode/README.md

 ## Assembly and Installation

 1. **Wiring:** About the only wiring I did was to replace the 5x2mm barrel plug coming out of the solar pannel with a usb c type socket so that I only have to run a single usb cable down the mast.
-Usb allows and option to flash new firmware without pulling the down off the mast. - I have since learned (but not confirmed) that nRF52 devices support flashing over bluetooth.
+Usb enables the option to flash new firmware without pulling the node down off the mast. - I have since learned (but not confirmed) that nRF52 devices support flashing over bluetooth.
 So my wiring could change to a simple 2 conductor wired straight from the batteries in the solar pannel to the battery connector of the RAK.
 It does seem silly to take a 3.6V battery buck boost it up to 5V then have the RAK convert it back down to 3.3v for the Radio.
 I do like the thought of that approach since it will let me monitor the battery levels and see how well the pannel is doing.
 2. **Enclosure:** Mount the components inside the weatherproof enclosure, ensuring proper ventilation and secure connections.
 3. **Mast Mounting:** Attach the enclosure to the antenna mast using appropriate hardware.
 Consider the weight distribution and wind resistance for stability.